martinthomson/rfc8312bis/draft-eggert-tcpm-rfc8312bis.md

 CUBIC has been extensively studied by using both NS-2 simulation and test-bed experiments covering a wide range of network environments.
 More information can be found in {{HKLRX06}}.
+Additionally, there is decade-long deployment experience with CUBIC on the Internet.

-Same as Standard TCP, CUBIC is a loss-based congestion control algorithm.
-Because CUBIC is designed to be more aggressive (due to a faster window increase function and bigger multiplicative decrease factor) than Standard TCP in fast and long-distance networks, it can fill large drop-tail buffers more quickly than Standard TCP and increase the risk of a standing queue {{?RFC8511}}.
+Same as AIMD TCP, CUBIC is a loss-based congestion control algorithm.
+Because CUBIC is designed to be more aggressive (due to a faster window increase function and bigger multiplicative decrease factor) than AIMD TCP in fast and long-distance networks, it can fill large drop-tail buffers more quickly than AIMD TCP and increase the risk of a standing queue {{?RFC8511}}.
 In this case, proper queue sizing and management {{!RFC7567}} could be used to reduce the packet queuing delay.